nekernel-org/nekernel/ReadMe.md

 </br>
 It is designed for heavy loads and low tolerance environements (such as servers)
 </br>
-A Win32 compat layer is available, as well as XPCOM and ZT frameworks support.
+A Win32 compatibility layer is available as well as ML Kits support.

 ## Installation: